 1/4 cup of fresh mint, finely chopped

-Grind the pistachios in a spice grinder, a food processor or finally chop them with a sharp knife.
+Grind the pistachios in a spice grinder, or a food processor, or finely chop them with a sharp knife.

 Mix with the finely chopped mint and set aside.

 Once your Frangipani is well chilled.
 Split it into 3 parts in three different bowls.
 Mix in the blueberry sauce into one.
 Mix in the pistachios in another and reserve the final bowl of the almond paste that is nice and yellow to represent the gold.